 Replacing your ISP Gateway with another One

 Perhaps you want to save the modem rental money, but you have a fairly small apartment.
-Perhaps, you didn’t opt for the fastest broadband package, and you don’t need to do any customized settings.
+Perhaps, you don’t do a lot of streaming and don’t need Wi-Fi in every room of your house.
 The result is that you have decided to replace your ISP gateway device with another gateway (router/modem combo) device.

 If so follow the steps below: